Skip to content

 What is a commercial mortgage?

-A commercial mortgage is a loan secured against a non-residential property.
-This includes offices, retail units, warehouses, factories, pubs, restaurants, care homes, and land.
-It can also cover mixed-use properties where part of the building is used for business and part is residential, such as a flat above a shop.
+A commercial mortgage is a loan secured against a property that is not residential.
+That covers offices, retail units, warehouses, factories, pubs, restaurants, care homes, and land.
+It can also stretch to mixed-use property, where one part of the building trades as a business and another part is lived in, like a flat above a shop.

-A commercial mortgage is a loan secured against a non-residential property.
-This includes offices, retail units, warehouses, factories, pubs, restaurants, care homes, and land.
-It can also cover mixed-use properties where part of the building is used for business and part is residential, such as a flat above a shop.
+A commercial mortgage is a loan secured against a property that is not residential.
+That covers offices, retail units, warehouses, factories, pubs, restaurants, care homes, and land.
+It can also stretch to mixed-use property, where one part of the building trades as a business and another part is lived in, like a flat above a shop.

 Commercial vs residential mortgages at a glance